 As a knitter, my skills would be best described as ‘experienced beginner’.
-By that I mean, I’ve made hats, mittens, scarves, but that was it.
-Learning to recreate a counterpane pattern has required a lot of research, a lot of trial and error and many, many visits to my knitting teacher for advice.
+By that I mean, I’ve made hats, mittens, scarves, but the patterns were simple and straightfoward.
+Learning to recreate a vintage counterpane pattern required something different: a lot of research, a lot of trial and error and many, many visits to my knitting advisor.

-Along the way, I have discovered that needlework is a journey not a destination.
-Stitch Revival Studio is a way for me to share what I am learning.
+Stitch Revival Studio is a way for me to share my journey.
 Thank you so much for stopping by!